-Legal Footnote (Solid State Drive (SSD) Capacity)
+Legal Footnote (Hard Disk Drive (HDD) Capacity)

-For more information regarding Solid State Drive (SSD) Capacity, please refer to the Legal Footnotes section.
+For more information regarding Hard Disk Drive (HDD) Capacity, please refer to the Legal Footnotes section.

-RTC battery The internal RTC battery backs up the Real Time Clock (RTC) and calendar.
-Video RAM The memory in a computer's graphics adaptor, used to store the image displayed on a bitmap display.
+The internal RTC battery backs up the Real Time Clock (RTC) and calendar.
+The memory in a computer's graphics adaptor, used to store the image displayed on a bitmap display.
 The amount of Video RAM available is dependent on the computer's system memory.
 Desktop -> Desktop Assist -> Control Panel -> Appearance and Personalization -> Display -> Adjust resolution.
 The amount of Video RAM can be verified by clicking the Advanced settings button in the Screen Resolution window.
-Memory module The memory module is installed in the computer.